Live Like Every Day Matters

 - my kids playing with autumn leaves in the back yard

-- my dad sitting on a park bench holding my daughter's doll because she's gone to play
+- my dad sitting on a park bench holding my daughter's doll while she plays on the slide

 - my two kids holding hands as they walk away from me on a trail through the woods near their grandparents' house